Inference for Heteroskedastic PCA with Missing Data: A detour: subspace estimation

-In contrast to the matrix denoising setting where one seeks to estimate $\bm{U}^{\natural}$, $\bm{\Sigma}^{\natural}$ and $\bm{V}^{\natural}$ (and hence $\bm{M}^{\natural}$), this subsection focuses primarily on \emph{estimating the column subspace} represented by $\bm{U}^{\natural}$ and the singular values encapsulated in $\bm{\Sigma}^{\natural}$, but not the row space $\bm{V}^{\natural}$.
+where $\bm{E}=[E_{i,j}]_{1\leq i,j\leq n}$ stands for a noise matrix.
+We focus on \emph{estimating the column subspace} represented by $\bm{U}^{\natural}$ and the singular values encapsulated in $\bm{\Sigma}^{\natural}$, but not the row space $\bm{V}^{\natural}$.
 An important special scenario one should bear in mind is the highly unbalanced case where the column dimension $n_{2}$ far exceeds the row dimension $n_{1}$; in this case, it is common to encounter situations where reliable estimation of $\bm{M}^{\natural}$ and $\bm{V}^{\natural}$ is infeasible but that of $\bm{U}^{\natural}$ shows promise.
 For this reason, we refer to this setting as \emph{subspace estimation} in order to differentiate it from matrix denoising, emphasizing that we are only interested in column subspace estimation.

 With the new aim in mind, we shall modify our incoherence and noise assumptions accordingly.
 Here, we abuse the notation with the understanding that the following set of assumptions will be used only when analyzing the approach based on \textsf{HeteroPCA. }We shall also denote $n\coloneqq\max\{n_{1},n_{2}\}$.